Mulins History, Family Crest & Coats of Arms

 The surname Mulins was first found in Belgium, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in Brabant, an ancient duchy from 1190 onward.
 Within the province Brussels and Louvain are the major cities and the smaller Clabecq, Tubize and Wavre towns.
 Other towns include Vilvorde, Tirlemont and Hal.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.

-Important Dates for the Mulins family
+Early History of the Mulins family

 This web page shows only a small excerpt of our Mulins research.
 Another 90 words (6 lines of text) covering the years 1786 and 1857 are included under the topic Early Mulins History in all our PDF Extended History products and printed products wherever possible.

 Mulins Spelling Variations

 Spelling variations of this family name include: Moulin, Mouline, Moulines, Moulins, Moulinn, Moulinns, Moulinnes, de Moulin, van Moulin and many more.

 Early Notables of the Mulins family (pre 1700)